Children of Bodom: Blooddrunk and Relentless Reckless Forever (2007–2012)

-Children of Bodom featured a contest to promote their new album in which anyone could win prizes featuring an ESP/LTD M-53 electric guitar, the band's entire back catalog, and Skeletons in the Closet.
+Children of Bodom ran a contest to promote their new album in which anyone could win prizes featuring an ESP/LTD M-53 electric guitar, the band's entire back catalog, and Skeletons in the Closet.
 The contest ran from 25 August to 21 September 2009.
 The winners were announced 28 September 2009.

 Return to form with Halo of Blood (2010–2014)

-After the Blooddrunk tour ended, Children of Bodom started recording their new album.
-During the recording of the drum tracks there was a small tornado and the power was cut out.
-Consequently, the recording was delayed until after their tour with Black Label Society.
+After the Blooddrunk tour ended, Children of Bodom started recording a new album.
+During the recording of the drum tracks, there was a small tornado and the power was cut out.
+The recording was delayed until after their tour with Black Label Society.
 Children of Bodom released some information to Metal Hammer magazine about new album tracks.
-The three tracks they released were titled "Pussyfoot Miss Suicide", "Ugly", and "Was It Worth It?"
+The three tracks they released were "Pussyfoot Miss Suicide", "Ugly", and "Was It Worth It?"

-In November the band announced "The Ugly World Tour 2011" which would run from March–May 2011 and would feature dates around Europe.
+In November, the band announced "The Ugly World Tour 2011", which would run from March–May 2011 and would feature dates around Europe.
 Opening Acts were Ensiferum, Machinae Supremacy and Amon Amarth (UK only).
 On 24 November, it was announced that the title of the album would be Relentless Reckless Forever.
 The album was released on 8 March 2011.
-A music video for "Was It Worth It?" was produced, featuring skateboarder Chris Cole as well as noted pro skaters Jamie Thomas, Garrett Hill and Tom Asta.
+A music video for "Was It Worth It?" was produced, featuring skateboarder Chris Cole as well as pro skaters Jamie Thomas, Garrett Hill and Tom Asta.
 "Was It Worth It?" was released as a downloadable track for the video game Guitar Hero: Warriors of Rock in February 2011.

-Halo of Blood is the band's eighth studio album.
+Halo of Blood was the band's eighth studio album.
 It was released on 6 June in Europe, 10 June in the United Kingdom and on 11 June in North America.
-The Mayhem Festival tour alongside Rob Zombie, Mastodon and Amon Amarth was also announced on 18 March 2013.
+The Mayhem Festival tour alongside Rob Zombie, Mastodon and Amon Amarth was announced on 18 March 2013.

-Music journalist Neil Kelly of PopMatters said in praise of the album, "Death metal could very well re-enter mainstream consciousness through Halo of Blood, the most accessible Children of Bodom release yet."
+Music journalist Neil Kelly of PopMatters said of the album, "Death metal could very well re-enter mainstream consciousness through Halo of Blood, the most accessible Children of Bodom release yet."

 In May 2014, the band toured eastern Australia, visiting Brisbane, Sydney and Melbourne with Eye of the Enemy as support, along with Orpheus Omega in Melbourne, and Emergency Gate in Brisbane and Sydney.